-The program is limited to persons whom the Director of the CIA determines to be a member of or a part of or supporting al Qaeda, the Taliban, or associated terrorist organizations and likely to possess information that could prevent terrorist attacks against the United States or its interests or that could help locate the senior leadership of al Qaeda who are conducting its campaign of terror against the United States.4 Over the history of its detention and interrogation program, from March 2002 until today, the CIA has had custody of a total of 98 detainees in the program.
+The program is limited to persons whom the Director of the CIA determines to be a member of or a part of or supporting al Qaeda, the Taliban, or associated terrorist organizations and likely to possess information that could prevent terrorist attacks against the United States or its interests or that could help locate the senior leadership of al Qaeda who are conducting its campaign of terror against the United States.
+Over the history of its detention and interrogation program, from March 2002 until today, the CIA has had custody of a total of 98 detainees in the program.
 Of those 98 detainees, the CIA has only used enhanced techniques with a total of 30.
-The CIA has told us that it believes many, if not all, of those 30 detainees had received training in the resistance of interrogation methods and that al Qaeda actively seeks information regarding U.S. interrogation methods in order to enhance that training.
+The CIA has told us that it believes many, if not all, of those 30 detainees had received training in the resistance of interrogation methods and that al Qaeda actively seeks information regarding U.S. interrogation methods in order to enhance that training:

 The CIA has informed us that, even with regard to detainees who are believed to possess high value information, enhanced techniques would not be used unless normal debriefing methods have been ineffective or unless the imminence of a potential attack is believed not to allow sufficient time for the use of other methods.
 Even under the latter circumstance, the detainee will be afforded the opportunity to answer questions before the use of any enhanced techniques.
 In either case, the on-scene interrogation team must determine that the detainee is withholding or manipulating information.
 The interrogation team then develops a written interrogation plan.
-Any interrogation plan that would involve the use of enhanced techniques custody of 'abd al-Hadi al Iraqi in December 2006.
-CIA officials questioned him-and based on an individualized assessment of need-did not employ any enhanced interrogation techniques during his questioning.
-On April 26, 2007, the CIA placed al-Hadi in the custody of the Department of Defense.
+Any interrogation plan that would involve the use of enhanced techniques custody of 'abd al-Hadi al Iraqi in

+CIA officials questioned him-

+On April 26,

+2007, the CIA placed al-Hadi in the custody of the Department of Defense.

-4 The CIA informs us that it currently views possession of information regarding the location of Osama bin Laden or Ayman al-Zawahiri as warranting application of enhanced techniques, if other conditions are met.
+The CIA informs us that it currently views possession of information regarding the location of Osama bin Laden or Ayman al-Zawahiri as warranting application of enhanced techniques, if other conditions are mel.